Are you newly self-employed?

 Well, never fear because help is here.

-I started up and run my own business, “Conceptstore Design Studio” and in doing so I’ve helped over 70 businesses to start-up and bring their business ideas to life.
+I started up and run my own business for over 10 years, “Conceptstore Design Studio” and helped over 70 businesses to start-up and bring their own business ideas to life.

 Let me be honest though, I made a ton of mistakes on the way and I’ve seen others do the same thing.

 If you’re looking to start your own business then it’s likely that you’ll make the same mistakes too and that why I created “The One Hundred & One Start-up Tips”

 The One Hundred & One Start-Up Tips is not an academic business book but a practical guide to getting your own business idea off the ground by following 101 short bite-sized tips.

 Many have a structure, code, process and story to starting up and each person story is different.
 That’s why this guide is not a rulebook to starting up but nuggets of information to think about so you too can create your very own start-up story whilst saving yourself a lot of wasted time, money and effort along the way.

 Read the first 10 tips now or subscribe to our newsletter to get access to the full PDF guide instantly, for free.